 This is the foundation of the entire credentialing process.
 Before you can even think about filling out applications, you need to collect and organize all of the provider’s essential information.
 This isn’t just a resume; it’s a comprehensive file that includes everything from educational degrees and training certificates to state licenses and board certifications.
 You’ll also need to gather work history, proof of malpractice insurance, and government-issued identification.
 Having every document scanned, clearly labeled, and stored in a secure digital folder from the start will save you countless headaches down the road.
 A complete and organized file is your best tool for preventing unnecessary delays.

-Completing Verifications and Background Checks
+Step 2: Running Verifications and Background Checks

 Once you have all the documents, the next step is to confirm that everything is authentic.
 This is known as Primary Source Verification (PSV), and it’s a non-negotiable part of the process for payers and health systems.
 It involves contacting the original sources—like medical schools, licensing boards, and previous employers—to verify that the documents and qualifications are legitimate.
 This crucial step protects patients by ensuring that every provider meets the required standards for education, training, and licensure.
 It’s a thorough background check that builds trust and upholds the integrity of your practice and the healthcare system as a whole.

-Submitting Applications and Following Up
+Step 3: Submitting Applications and Managing Follow-Up

 With verified documents in hand, it’s time to start the application process.
 This is often the most time-consuming phase because each insurance payer has its own unique application, submission portal, and set of requirements.
 A single provider often needs to be enrolled with five to ten different insurance companies, which means filling out extensive paperwork for each one.
 Accuracy is everything here; even a small mistake or omission can send an application back to the starting line.
 After submitting, the work isn’t over.
 Proactive and persistent follow-up is necessary to track each application’s status and ensure it keeps moving forward toward approval.